 We were intrigued when a year ago in March our visitor stats surged into the thousands.
 Later we were told that this had coincided with the Llanberis Mountain Film Festival, (Llamff), and that UKClimbing had two threads online — the 5th. and the 8th. of March — where our site had been discussed at some length.

-On the first, ‘Goucho’ asked if a skeleton had fallen out of Jim Perrin’s closet and Dave Garnett responded with, helpfully, a link to our site.
+On the first thread ‘Goucho’ asked ‘if a skeleton had fallen out of Jim Perrin’s closet’ and Dave Garnett responded with, helpfully, a link to our site.
 The second was started by ‘Minneconjou Sioux’ who also posted a link.

 The threads are: Classic routes and the style they were done in, 05/03/2015, and Does Don Whillans deserve a new biography?
 08/03/2015.
 Continue reading

-Harriet Tuckey has been chosen by the judges as the winner of this year’s Boardman Tasker literary prize.
+Harriet Tuckey has been chosen by the judges as the winner of this year’s Boardman Tasker Award for Mountaineering Literature.

 Her book is a biography of her father: ‘Everest, The First Ascent: the untold story of Griffith Pugh, the man who made it possible.’ and we would like to take this opportunity to add our congratulations to all those she has already so well-deservedly received.

-Also – and this we are particularly pleased and happy to relate – it was decided by the judges and committee that, although he had not put forward a book for consideration, they wished to honour Jim Curran.
-They wrote: ‘A Special Award has been given to Jim Curran for “His Outstanding and Consistent Contribution to Mountain Literature.” ’ ……
+Also — and this we are particularly pleased and happy to relate — it was decided by the judges and committee that, although he had not this year put forward a book for consideration, they wished to honour Jim Curran.
+They wrote: ‘A Special Award has been given to Jim Curran for “His Outstanding and Consistent Contribution to Mountain Literature.” ’ What a marvellous accolade this is…

-Jim Curran has kindly given us permission to use, however we wished, the information in his absorbing autobiography Here, There and Everywhere. and we are most grateful to him for that freedom.
+Jim Curran has spoken with jacssisters at length on the subject of his recollections of Jim Perrin over the years, and told us he has been following our posts regarding him with great interest.
+Now he has kindly given us permission to use, however we wish, the information in his own absorbing autobiography Here, There and Everywhere, and we are particularly grateful to him for this freedom.